 The significant fluctuations in commodity prices experienced over the last several years and the considerable downside risks with respect to the global economic outlook make fluctuations in commodity prices a particularly material risk for the Group.
 Significant falls in the prices of certain commodities (for example, copper, coal, zinc and cobalt) can have a material impact on the Group's financial performance and could lead to concerns by external stakeholders as to the strength of the Group's financial position.
-Any negative developments, particularly impacting China and fast-growing developing countries, could lead to reductions in demand for and, consequently, prices of the Group's commodities.
-In particular, the COVID-19 pandemic has led to substantial disruptions in global economic activity which has and may continue to reduce demand for the commodities supplied by the Group.
+Any negative developments, particularly impacting China and fast-growing developing countries, could lead to reductions in demand for and, consequently, prices of the Group's commodities, with particular risk to commodities used in steelmaking such as iron ore, metallurgical coal and zinc.
+For example, the Russia/Ukraine conflict and the COVID-19 pandemic have led to substantial disruptions in global economic activity which have and may continue to reduce demand for the commodities supplied by the Group.

 In addition, an actual or perceived decline in economic and financial conditions globally or in a specific country, region or sector may have a material adverse effect on the business, results of operations or earnings of the Group.
 For example, although most commodities' fixed pricing periods are relatively short, a significant reduction or increase in commodity prices could result in customers or suppliers, as the case may be, being unwilling or unable to honour their contractual commitments to purchase or sell commodities on pre-agreed pricing terms.
-In addition, a tightening of available credit may make it more difficult to obtain, or may increase the cost of obtaining, financing for the Group's marketing activities and capital expenditures at the Group's industrial assets.
+In addition, a tightening of available credit, such as occurred in the first quarter of 2023 when several financial institutions in major markets experienced significant difficulties that led to market-wide volatility, may make it more difficult to obtain, or may increase the cost of obtaining, financing for the Group's marketing activities and capital expenditures at the Group's industrial assets.
 Changing production levels in response to current price levels or estimates of future price levels imposes costs, and, if mistimed, could adversely affect the results of the Group's operations or financial condition.